babyjazz/vending-machine-react/README.md

 ---

 ## Note
-I don't add responsive design, sorry for that
+I don't add responsive design, sorry for that. but I added the way how I make responsive in some file

 I remove .env* from gitignore for easier to setup